IngeborgArdoe/training/foundation/exercise-05-1.md

    1. Type: On Context Menu Item Click
    2. Menu Item: Delete
    3. Command: Delete (The Command that you just made).
-7. To test what you have done so far: In Genus Studio, select File (at the top) -> Deploy to this computer.
-All changes are now deployed to your own computer for testing.
-Open the client (or restart it if you already have it open) and try to add, edit and/or delete a Contact from a Company.
+7. Restart Genus Desktop in order to try the new functionality for adding, editing and/or deleting a Contacts from a Company.
 Since we haven't define a Ribbon yet, you will have to click the close button ('X') and "Yes" to save.
 Check also that the default values on creation are as expected.

-   *Comment: If this had been a test or production environment, you could have chosen "Deploy to all" with a defined time.
-Changes would then become available for all users of the solution.*
+   *Comment: In order to publish the changes to other users you would have had to deploy the blue or green namespace.
+This can be done under the "Deployment"-menu item in Genus Studio.
+Either the blue or the green namespace can be set as the active namepace - the namespace end users are using.
+When the active namespace is deployed the new appmodel becomes available for the end users.*

 <table>
    <tr><td><a href="exercise-04.md"><- Previous</a></td><td align="right"><a href="exercise-05-2.md">Next -></a></td></tr>